Frequently Asked Questions

 If you express the intent to inflict harm on yourself or another person.

-If I become aware that a person under the age of 18, or over the age of 60, or with a disability is being abused or neglected.
+If I become aware that a person under the age of 18, or over the age of 60, or with a disability is being abused, neglected, or exploited.

 ~ Minimal information may need to be shared with your health insurance company for billing purposes.